piellardj/water-webgpu/README.md

 ### Blur: compute shaders, workgroup address space and workgroupBarrier
 In the "Water" render mode, I have to blur the deferred texture.
 In WebGL1, I would have used a fragment shader to do this.
 In WebGPU, there is support for compute shader, which offers more control, flexibility and performance !

-The blur is computed as a separable gaussian blur: first a horizontal blur is applied, then a vertical one.
+The blur is computed as a separable Gaussian blur: first a horizontal blur is applied, then a vertical one.
 The principle of a blur is to sample the neighbouring fragments and sum them, with normalized weights.
 A direct way of doing this would be, for each texel, to fetch the neighbouring texels directly from the texture.
-However this proves to be suboptimal because then each texel would be fetched many times, and a fetch is expensive.
+However this proves to be sub-optimal because then each texel would be fetched many times, and a fetch is expensive.
 A more performant way of doing this is to minimize texel fetches by using a cache in the workgroup address space.
 This is made possible with the use of the [`workgroupBarrier()`](https://www.w3.org/TR/WGSL/#workgroupBarrier-builtin) instruction.

 You can find such an example in the [webgpu-samples](https://github.com/webgpu/webgpu-samples/blob/main/src/sample/imageBlur/blur.wgsl).